 The dough is fermented for almost 24 hours, which gives their bread a wonderfully rich and complex flavour, as well as that real ‘bread’ texture.
 This makes it not only delicious, but most food experts agree it is more nutritious as well.
 The artisan range includes Sourdough, Puckle loaf and Brown.
 They also make a very popular Tattie Bread, made using potatoes (tatties) grown in Waas, with Shetland butter, which results in a beautifully tender, toothsome white bread.

 They work hard to produce the highest quality baked goods, using as many locally sourced ingredients as possible.
-In 2020 the bakery also went entirely palm oil free.
 You will find range of their products in shops across Shetland, or browse the Taste of Shetland online shop for a selection of their biscuits and oatcakes.